DOT Customer Service

 Revocable Consents

 Apply for a revocable consent to permit the use of public space for a private purpose, such as a sidewalk café or steam pipes and telecommunication conduits underground.
 Most applications must include a plan drawn by a professional engineer or registered architect.
 The plan review checklist describes the requirements.
-Download the application form
+Download the petition form for revocable consents

 Concessions Solicitation List

-If you are interested in being on DOT's concession solicitation list, please complete this form.
-Find out more about doing business with DOT
+If you are interested in being on NYC DOT's concession solicitation list, please complete the Concessions Mailing List form.
+Find out more about doing business with NYC DOT

 Adopt-A-Greenway